 The Kenneth Rainin Foundation believes that early support for innovative ideas can lead to improvements in preventing, predicting, diagnosing and treating Inflammatory Bowel Disease (IBD).
 Our Health grantmaking enables researchers worldwide to test ideas, gather and share data, and collaborate to advance the understanding of IBD.

-The Rainin Foundation invites Letters of Inquiry for the Early Career Catalyst Award from March 1 through March 29, 2024.
-The Foundation is making these one-time awards, totaling $1 million, to commemorate our 15th anniversary of formal grantmaking.
-The Early Career Catalyst Award will provide $500,000 each to support the work of two early career investigators, in any field, whose research has the potential to improve the lives of people with IBD.
-One grant will support a basic research project, and the other grant will support a translational/therapeutic research project.
-All funds must be expended within five years of the grant start date.
+The Foundation made these one-time awards, totaling $1 million, to commemorate our 15th anniversary of formal grantmaking in 2024.
+The Early Career Catalyst Award provided $500,000 each to support the work of two early career investigators, in any field, whose research had the potential to improve the lives of people with IBD.
+One grant supported a basic research project, and the other grant supported a translational/therapeutic research project.

 Ensuring a robust pipeline of scientists is essential to finding a cure for IBD.
 Early career researchers bring new lines of thinking and introduce technologies and directions that are invigorating the field and enhancing quality of life for IBD patients.
 Building their capacity and programs is beneficial and essential to scientific discoveries and innovations.